devharshthakur/ht-beatsync/README.md

 </div>

-## 🌟 About This Project
+## 📋 About This Project

-This is a Nodejs port of [BeatSync](https://github.com/freeman-jiang/beatsync) that I'm developing as a personal learning journey.
-I found the original concept fascinating and decided to use it as a foundation to improve my skills in TypeScript, Next.js, and NestJS.
+ht-beatSync is a Node.js port/implementation of [BeatSync](https://github.com/freeman-jiang/beatsync) project created with a focus on a better software architecture, maintainability, and contribution-friendly design.
+This project implements a robust full-stack application using TypeScript, Next.js, and NestJS.

-> 💡 **Note:** This is primarily a learning project, not intended for production use.
-It's designed to run in a localhost environment.
+> 💡 **Note:** This project is designed to run in a localhost environment and is not currently configured for production deployment.

-### ✨ Why I Created This Port
+### 🔍 Project Objectives

-- 📚 **Learning Experience**: To deepen my understanding of TypeScript, websockets and NestJS
+- 🏛️ **Professional Architecture**: Structured following best practices for maintainability
-- 🧪 **Backend Implementation**: I decided to port server in [NestJS](https://nestjs.com/)
+- ⚙️ **Modern Implementation**: Built with [NestJS](https://nestjs.com/) to leverage robust backend architecture
-- 📝 **Code Quality**: To practice creating a well-documented and professionally commented codebase
+- 📊 **Code Quality**: Thoroughly documented and professionally commented codebase
-- 🏗️ **Architecture**: To explore better ways to structure this full-stack application
+- 🔄 **Contribution-Ready**: Designed for easier collaboration and extension

 ## 🚀 Getting Started